RD-0110: Design

 The RD-0110 was created in a period when KBKhA had just started to design rocket engines.
 After many studies, simplicity and reliability were the main drivers of the design.
 For this reason a single shaft integrating the LOX pump, the RG-1 pump and the turbine was chosen.
 To provide acceptable suction performance, the RD-0110 turbopump has a dual inlet design with back to back centrifugal impellers.
 This allows it to work at relatively low inlet pressures without requiring additional booster pumps.
 The turbine is driven by a fuel rich gas generator.
 The ignition system for both the gas generator and the combustion chamber is done by pyrotechnic devices.
 The engine control is handled by a regulator, a throttle and a set of valves.
 It can throttle between 100% and 90.5%, with the option of 107% for a short time in emergencies.

 During development, combustion instability issues were observed.
 The problem was found to be intimately related to the injection system design.
 It was finally solved by developing an optimized bi-propellant centrifugal atomizer design.
 During certification testing, high frequency combustion instabilities at start up were still observed.
 Even though the start instabilities were relatively rare at 1 in 60 to 80, and only on acceptance bench, great effort was made to eliminate the issue.
 Thanks to acoustic studies and modelling, a solution was found.
 Six combustible longitudinal felt ribs were placed at the inner surface of the combustion chamber and this solved the issue permanently.

 The RD-0110 uses fuel as coolant for the regenerative cooling system.
 As most other Soviet designs, it uses a corrugated metal construction for the cooling jackets.
 The thrust chamber and upper nozzle sections has the corrugated metal sandwiched between an inner and outer metal layers.
 The lower section of the nozzle has no external lining, exposing the corrugated jacket to save weight.
 All these sections use steel for construction.
 Given the extreme temperatures at the throat section, this part is made of copper alloy with milled channels and an external lining.
 A separate film cooling system is implemented though a different manifold and is injected though a circular slot upstream of the throat.

 Production

 The RD-0107/0108/0110 engines are produced in the Voronezh Mechanical Plant.

 Versions

-Modifications to the RD-0107 design have led to production of three distinct versions of the engine:
+Modifications to the RD-0107 design have led to production of four distinct versions of the engine: